rcdexta/logstasher/README.md

 # Angular + Elasticsearch Example

-This is a very simple project designed to help people get going with angular and elasticsearch.
-It installs `angular` and `elasticsearch.js` via bower, and then combines them to print out some server information.
+This is an example project designed to show how you can use elasticsearch.js with angular.

 ## Prerequisites